Updates

 Question: What types of items get the highest bids?

-Answer: Unique experiences (e.g., private tours, celebrity meet and greets) and high value items (e.g., vacations, signed memorabilia) tend to attract the most bids.
+Answer: It really depends on the type of nonprofit, a K-12 fundraiser might draw more bids for a school project than a $500 voucher.
+In most cases, unique experiences (e.g., private tours, celebrity meet and greets) and high value items (e.g., vacations, signed memorabilia) tend to attract the most bids.

 Question: How do I choose the right mobile bidding app?